javoire/dyslexia-friendly/README.md

-The Dyslectic Web
+Dyslexia Friendly
 =================

-A project to make the web more accessible to dyslectics
+Dyslexia Friendly is a chrome extensions to make web pages more readable for dyslectics